haohao1029/demonstrate-serverless-tech/README.md

 pytest
 ```
 It will call 1,000 APIs with `1~10 preds` per API call to producer API and producer message into RabbitMQ.
 Tt able to call 1,000 apis and data will be preprocessed and stored within 6s.

+### Tests-Consumer
+As same as `Tests` it run test_main.py to start testing.
+But the key different is it only test the performance of consumer.
+Tests-consumer uses `MagicMock(spec=aio_pika.IncomingMessage)` and consume the mock data directly without publish.

 ![apis performance](assets/1000_api_call_performance.png)